Harper's HR powers Phillies past Padres, into World Series

 Game 5 of the NLCS was no exception.

-The Phillies caught a break when in the third after Kyle Schwarber was called out a two-out stolen-base attempt.
-Schwarber never budged off the base, adamant that second baseman Cronenworth never tagged him.
-Phillies fans howled in delight as the replay on the big screen showed repeatedly that Cronenworth whiffed on the tag attempt.
+The Phillies caught a break in the third when NL home run champion Kyle Schwarber was called out on a two-out stolen-base attempt.
 The call was overturned on replay, and the Phillies had new life.

 Hoskins, who came hitting a quite memorable .171, smashed one into the left field seats off starter Yu Darvish as the crowd went wild.
 He hopped down the line as he mouthed some words to his teammates in the dugout and twirled his bat — not unlike the steadily-spinning rally towels — as he gave them a 2-0 lead.

 Wheeler gave up Soto’s solo homer in the inning that made it 2-1.
-Padres pitcher Joe Musgrove snapped a Polaroid photo of Soto in the dugout.
+Padres pitcher Joe Musgrove snapped a Polaroid picture of Soto in the dugout.

 Try as they might, the Padres weren’t ready for their close up.